Beautiful Boy is now showing on Amazon Prime.

-Based on the real life story of journalist David Sheff and his son Nic.
-While combining the memoirs of both men with David’s Beautiful Boy: A Father’s Journey and Nic’s Growing Up on Methamphetamines.
-Director Felix Van Groeningen struggles to find the story arc needed to fully inform the drama.
-However, does manage to ensure performances shine alongside a realism in the struggle to overcome the demons of addiction.
+Based on the real-life story of journalist David Sheff and his son Nic.
+Beautiful Boy combines both men’s memoirs, including David’s Beautiful Boy: A Father’s Journey.
+However, Director Felix Van Groeningen sometimes struggles to find the story arc needed to inform the drama fully.
+But, despite this, he does manage to elevate the film through exemplary performances and the realism of the struggle to overcome addiction.

-Timothée Chalamet is once again a revelation on screen.
-Proving his place as one of the most exciting young talents in Hollywood.
-While giving a performance that is not only full of emotion.
-But also echos the loss, anger and complexity of addiction.
-His screen steeling performance working alongside an equally tender performance from Steve Carell.
+Timothée Chalamet is once again a revelation on screen, proving his place as one of Hollywood’s most exciting young talents.
+Here his performance is full of raw emotion, anger and self-doubt, reflecting the complexity of addiction cycles.
+This screen steeling performance alongside Steve Carell provides Beautiful Boy with its hook, meaning and emotion.

-It may not be perfect in construct, and it may sell a slightly uncomfortable view of privilege in recovery.
-But equally Beautiful Boy never attempts to sugar coat addiction and its devastating effect on family life.
-Delivering a tough, relentless and ultimately stark view of addiction.
+While it may not be perfect in structure and narrative, Beautiful Boy never attempts to sugarcoat addiction and its devastating effect on family life, delivering a fierce, relentless and ultimately stark view of addiction.